 What is bone grafting for the jaw?

-Dental bone grafting is when an oral surgeon cuts into the gum to expose an area of the jaw that has deteriorated, attaches boney material (the graft) where two pieces of bone need to bond, and closes the gum back up.
+Dental bone grafting is when an oral surgeon cuts into the gum to expose an area of the jaw that has deteriorated, attaches boney material (the graft) where two pieces of bone need to bond, applies a supportive material like a dissolvable adhesive, and closes the gums back up.
 The surgery itself doesn’t take long, and the pain afterwards isn’t any more than a typical tooth extraction.

 Why does someone need a dental bone graft?

 There are several procedures which may require oral bone grafting to restore or preserve the health of the jaw, and for any subsequent procedures to be effective.
 These might include:

 - Reinforcing the jaw in an area of severe deterioration from missing teeth